howinator/LCTHW/README.md

 LCTHW
 =====

-LEarning C the Hard Way by Zed Shaw
+Learning C the Hard Way by Zed Shaw